mdavids/rfc/content/draft-davids-forsalereg-11.md

 There is a risk of data scraping, such as email addresses and phone numbers.

+Publishing contact information may expose domain holders to spam, or unwanted contact.

 # Security Considerations {#security}

 One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
 However, there is a risk if the domain name holder publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.

 An even more serious scenario arises when the content of the TXT record is insufficiently validated and sanitized, potentially enabling attacks such as XSS or SQL injection.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.